MjxSjx/Portfolio/Case Study 1 - bike-share analysis/Excel Results/README.md

    <li> While in the "Number" tab find "Category:" and change it to "Time" > Type: > "37:30:55" > hit OK. </li>
    <li> Select N2 > press CTRL+C > use macros to autofill the column (web search) or in N3 hold CTRL+SHIFT+down-arrow key > CTRL+V aka paste, then find the last naturally filled row + 1 select that cell hold CTRL+SHIFT+down-arrow key again and delete the invalid entries (Use PAGE UP & DOWN to move smoothly when close).</li>

    ### Extra credit: Some months *might* have faulty "ride_length" data filled with ####### forever, which SQL will not allow.
-As analyst doing our process step, lets investigate using "Sort".
+As analyst doing our process step, let's investigate using "Sort".
 Also notice how a small percentage of cells are wildly out of range of the majority; these are outliers and usually require extra investigation.
 Great job! 🙌.

    <li> Select <strong>ALL</strong> columns and click on the "Data" tab at the top of the sheet > click Sort > Sort by ride_length > Order Largest to Smallest.
 Any cells in "ride_length" filled with ##### forever need their whole row deleted (mind your header row).
 The reason the cells are messed up and filled with ########## is the "start_at" "end_at" column data is reading backwards.
 We don't have the knowledge to flip them, so our only means is to delete. </li>